Upcoming Events

 iframe>Welcome to Prune Hill!

 Prune Hill Elementary consists of a well-trained and caring staff committed to providing a quality educational program through traditional, looping, or blended-class models.
 Literacy is a primary focus of our school with an emphasis on reading instruction and literature appreciation.
-Using the six-trait writing approach, students are involved in writing on a daily basis.
+Using the Workshop Model approach, students are involved in reading, writing, and math on a daily basis.
 Instruction in spelling and handwriting is ongoing.
 Social studies and science (FOSS kits) are interwoven into writing instruction as well.
-Each Fall, grade level teams/teachers provide a Curriculum Night for parents, to explain in detail the academic and behavioral expectations of students.
+Each Fall, grade level teams/teachers provide a Parent Info Night to explain in detail the academic and behavioral expectations of students, and ways to support your penguin at home.

 Back to School Drop-In is an opportunity for your penguin to meet the teacher and drop off that heavy backpack full of supplies in late August!